 The RIIO price control model also incentivises cost reductions.
-These are shared between customers and shareholders, again after an annual review.
+These are shared between customers and shareholders.

 ENWL also charges separately for new connections to, and diversions of, the network.
 This activity is also closely regulated by Ofgem.

 ENWL is committed to ensuring the sustainability of the network for our customers, now and in the future.
 We routinely inspect the network and these inspections inform our maintenance and asset replacement programmes, taking electrical load and customer numbers into account.